any-docs/css/content/guides/lists/indenting/index.md

 }
 ```

-All browsers set {{cssxref("padding-inline-start")}} to 40 pixels for the `<ul>` element by default.
+All browsers set `padding-inline-start` to 40 pixels for the `<ul>` element by default.
 In left-to-right languages, like English, this is the left _padding_.
 Any padding set in the author style sheets (that's your stylesheet) takes precedence.

 If you want to be explicit, set the following in your style sheets to ensure, unless otherwise overridden, the list items in the main content area of your document, contained in the {{htmlelement("main")}} section, are properly indented: